pimeo/custom-wordpress-docker-bitnami/README.md

 ```

 ## Update protocol and host in mariadb database

+If you wish to set a different domain name for your Wordpress instance, you need to follow the commands:

+1. Set to the `.env` file the setting `WORDPRESS_HOST_DOMAIN`
+2. Run command `make customize_wordpress`
+3. Connect to mariadb service container instance to change in database the URL to replace with your new domain.
+Theses commands are available below.

 ```sh
 docker exec -it wordpress_docker_db_2 mariadb -u user -p  # password set in .env file